• Recipes

 panzerotti recipe step 6

-Finally, in a bowl, add the mozzarella, the tomato passata, a pinch of salt and the grated Parmigiano Reggiano.
+In a bowl, combine the mozzarella, tomato passata, Parmigiano Reggiano, a pinch of salt, and EVO oil.
+Mix and set aside.

 panzerotti recipe step 7